Sven Ulreich: International career

 Ulreich was a member of the Germany U16, Germany U19, Germany U21 teams, and received a single call-up for the senior team in 2019, though he did not feature in a match.

 Personal life

-On 1 August 2025, Ulreich announced the death of his son Len following a “long and serious illness”.
+On 1 August 2025, Ulreich announced the June 2025 death of his six-year-old son Len following a “long and serious illness” on Instagram.
+Ulreich cited his son's illness as a reason for his absence from football during the preceding season.
+Together with his wife Lisa, he also has a daughter.